-While collagen gets a lot of credit for helping restore youthful skin, there are actually different types of collagen with specific roles in the body.
+While you may think of collagen as a supplemental nutrient to help restore youthful skin, there are actually different types of collagen with specific roles in the body.
 For joint structure, it is type II collagen.
 In fact, native type II collagen makes up to 90 percent of your articular cartilage – the cartilage in your joints.
 It is critical for fighting the damage and pain of osteoarthritis, rheumatoid arthritis, and other joint disorders.
 And these disorders are widespread: according to the Centers for Disease Control (CDC), arthritis and other joint disorders are the most common cause of disability among American adults and have been for the past 15 years.

-With that problem in mind, researchers enrolled adults in a clinical study who were experiencing joint discomfort, but not currently taking medications.
+With that problem mind, researchers enrolled adults in a clinical study who were experiencing joint discomfort, but not currently taking medications.
 They were divided into groups that took either a type II collagen supplement or a placebo for 8 weeks.

 Even halfway through the study, the differences were clear: those in the collagen group saw a 36 percent reduction in pain according to the Western Ontario and McMaster Universities Arthritis Index (WOMAC), a commonly used survey to evaluate pain.
 The placebo group noted only a 14 percent reduction in pain.

-By helping rebuild the cushioning structures between joints, collagen provides a much-needed alternative to standard medications, which only block pain.
+By helping preserve the cushioning structures between joints, collagen provides a much-needed alternative to standard medications, which only block pain.
 Combined with partner nutrients, including hyaluronic acid, Boswellia serrata, chondroitin, and glucosamine, it could prove to be the best route for the millions of individuals suffering from joint damage and disorders.

 Mohammed A, He S. A Double-Blind, Randomized, Placebo-Controlled Trial to Evaluate the Efficacy of a Hydrolyzed Chicken Collagen Type II Supplement in Alleviating Joint Discomfort.
 Nutrients.
 2021; 13(7):2454. https://doi.org/10.3390/nu13072454